MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/firstline-worker-features-coming-to-teams.md

 - Home screen landing page
 - Adding custom fields on a team

-Due to a limitation on customizations and the unique platform structure in Teams, the following features will not be available in Teams:
+Because of the unique platform structure in Teams, the following features will not be available in Teams:

 - Flow connectors
 - Shifts or StaffHub access for non-Azure Active Directory (Azure AD) users